 Pre-orient employees on their ‘Home Front Challenges’ with four key SFS Training principles…

-2: Your first-time residential customer normally FEELS defensive, vulnerable, trapped and invaded with an unknown tech in their “inner sanctum”!
-The SFS: ‘Value Added Service’ explained HERE will help your employees ‘win over’ nervous homeowners.
+2: FEEL their ‘pain’.
+Your first-time residential customer normally FEELS defensive, vulnerable, trapped and invaded with an unknown tech in their “inner sanctum”!
+The SFS: ‘Value Added Service’ concepts explained HERE will help your employees ‘win over’ nervous homeowners.
 (Click HERE to learn more about our online SFS: Winning over your caller!
 LIVE seminar.)

-3: The 80% Principle states that “A customer subliminally decides if any service is a “good job” or a “bad job” based on how they FEEL about the person(s) performing the service”!
-(Starting to see your challenges?)
+3: The 80% Principle.
+This statement will change your life: “A customer subliminally decides if any service is a “good job” or a “bad job” based on how they FEEL about the person(s) performing the service”!
+(Are you starting to see your challenges?)

 Now don’t you have some orientation/training to to do?
 Best wishes and let me know how you are doing out there!